-- You must get a recommendation letter written by a psychologist, therapist, psychiatrist or other licensed mental health professional
+- To qualify for an ESA, you must get a recommendation letter written by a psychologist, therapist, psychiatrist, social worker, counselor, doctor, nurse, or other licensed mental health professional.

 Connect with a Licensed Mental Health Professional (linked)

-How can you obtain an Emotional Support Dog Letter or commonly referred to as therapy pet certification?
+How can you obtain an Emotional Support Dog Letter?

-An animal qualifies as emotional support under the Fair Housing Act and Air Carriers Act if a licensed mental health professional recommends an ESA letter.
+An individual can qualify for an emotional support animal under the Fair Housing Act if a licensed healthcare professional issues an ESA letter.
 The letter must meet the following parameters:

-- The emotional support dog (ESA or ESD) letter must be written on a mental health professional’s letterhead
+- The emotional support animal letter must be written on the professional’s letterhead.

-Benefits of emotional support animal certification for your dog
+Benefits of having an ESA letter for your dog

-- Unfettered access to apartment housing even if they have a no-pet policy
+- Access to all types of housing even if they have a no-pet policy.

-- Waive any dog or pet deposits for any apartment
+- Waiver of any dog fees or pet deposits for any apartment or home.

 - Exemption from breed, size, and weight restrictions.